Willie "Big Eyes" Smith: Biography

-In June 1980, Smith and other members of Muddy's band Pinetop Perkins (piano), Calvin Jones (bass) and Jerry Portnoy (harmonica) struck out on their own, also recruiting veteran Chicago blues man Louis Myers (harmonica/guitar) to form The Legendary Blues Band, with the vocals shared by all.
-Later that year, Smith and the Legendary Blues Band appeared backing John Lee Hooker in the movie The Blues Brothers (1980).
-Smith was the only band member, besides Hooker, to appear onscreen in close-up.
-With varying personnel over the years, the Legendary Blues Band recorded seven albums, Life of Ease, Red Hot 'n' Blue, Woke Up with the Blues (nominated for a W. C. Handy Award), U B Da Judge, Prime Time Blues, and Money Talks, were recorded between 1981 and 1993.
-By the time Money Talks came out in 1993, Smith had become a very credible singer.
-The Legendary Blues Band toured with Bob Dylan, the Rolling Stones and Eric Clapton (whom Smith had recorded with in the 1964 Otis Spann recording of "Pretty Girls Everywhere".)

-His first solo recording started in 1995 with Bag Full of Blues, with Pinetop Perkins, harpist Kim Wilson, plus guitarists James Wheeler, Nick Moss and Gareth Best.
-In 1999, Smith recorded with Muddy Waters' son Big Bill Morganfield on his album Rising Son.
-Smith's album Way Back (2006), contained 11 songs, half of which he wrote.
-He was backed by Johnny Rapp and Frank Krakowski on guitar, Pinetop Perkins on piano, and guest shots by James Cotton and others.
+The Legendary Blues Band was co-founded by Smith during 1980.
+Smith had recorded with Eric Clapton in the 1964 Otis Spann recording of "Pretty Girls Everywhere".

 Smith's 2008 album Born in Arkansas utilized bassman Bob Stroger, pianist Barrelhouse Chuck, guitarist Billy Flynn, guitarist Little Frank Krakowski (who has worked with Smith for years) and his son and drummer, Kenny "Beedy Eyes" Smith.
 In June 2010, Smith released Joined at the Hip with Pinetop Perkins.
 Joining these two in the studio were Stroger, and his son Kenny Smith on drums.
 John Primer, who was another Muddy Waters band alumnus, joined on lead guitar along with Frank Krakowski.

 On February 13, 2011, Smith won a Grammy Award for Best Traditional Blues Album for Joined at the Hip, an album he recorded with Pinetop Perkins.
 He remained active in his final year of life, encouraging Liz Mandeville to start her own record label (Blue Kitty Music) and he was featured on two tracks of her album, Clarksdale that was released in 2012.